eugenio-santos/cloudnativemicro/draft.md

 `"Cohesion and coupling are concerns regarding modular software, and what is microservice architecture other than modules that communicate via networks and can be independently deployed?"`

-Just to reiterate, modularity is one of the biggest concerns of microservices, but that is not inherent to them that comes from a project that has been designed and structured to have the highest standard of software design.
+Just to reiterate, modularity is one of the biggest concerns of microservices, but that is not inherent to them, which comes from a project that has been designed and structured to have the highest standard of software design.

 ## It’s not “if”, but “when”

 As we have discussed so far, the point is not if we should use microservices, but when this architecture fits better.

-In fact, choosing to follow this architecture in the early stages of a project, without having the support and the expertise on the team side, will create an impact on the solution and more precisely on the business.
+In fact, choosing to follow this architecture in the early stages of a project, without having the support and the expertise on the team side, will create a negative impact on the solution and more precisely on the business.

 So, the question you need to ask is “When should I use a microservices architecture?”

-There are some guidelines that can help you understand when you should use this approach:

-* You need to migrate a monolithic application in order to improve scalability.
-* Common services that work independently in the system where it is implemented, for example, authentication services.
-* You require that your services be highly scalable and easier to implement continuous delivery in terms of new features.
+If you are thinking in design a system based on microservices, you must know that are some requirements you must grant, otherwise, adopting this architecture without taking this in consideration, can lead you to chaos.
+There are some requirements that you must take note:

-* You have already an infrastructure and a team capable to give support to the system.
+* You have a standard logging format across the multiple services in order to achieve the centralization;
+* The services expose metrics in a common way to implement the monitoring and alerting systems;
+* Each service must have an independent integration and deployment process;
+* Grant data isolation in a way that just the service in that domain has access to it;
+* Providing service discovery and load balancing;
+* Define security measures through the services.

+As mentioned before, and it's never enough to rembember that, you don't need to go right away to this architecture, you should first go simple with a monolith, prioritizing the modules definition and then it will be easier to implement them with microservices if its use brings any benefit to the final product.

 Apart from the microservices, in xgeeks we follow some principles to ensure that distributed teams can contribute to the system independently by following three main principles: